Supreme Court’s new term filled with cases concerning abortion, guns, religion - NewsBreak

 The justices are returning to the courtroom after an 18-month absence caused by the coronavirus pandemic, and the possible retirement of 83-year-old liberal Justice Stephen Breyer also looms.

-It’s the first full term with the court in its current alignment.Bay County community marches for women’s reproductive rights
+It’s the first full term with the court in its current alignment.Justice department urges judge to halt Texas abortion law

 Justice Amy Coney Barrett, the last of former President Donald Trump’s three high-court appointees, is part of a six-justice conservative majority.
 Barrett was nominated and confirmed last year amid the pandemic , little more than a month after the death of Justice Ruth Bader Ginsburg .